 Independent Newspaper Consultant

-During a recent phone conversation with a publisher, she told me: “We have a designer who does that.”
+DURING A RECENT phone conversation with a publisher, she said: “We have a designer who does that.”

 I had seen her paper.
 She doesn’t have a designer.